adarshaacharya/portfolio-v2/content/posts/07-role-based-authorization-react-router-v6/index.md

 - Else render the children component.

 Note : We have to create `AccessDenied` page manually to show if the user isn't authorized to view certain page.
 Example, student trying to see teacher dashboard and so on.
-I've created one Access Denied page using Ant Design[you can check here](https://github.com/adarshaacharya/MentorLabs/blob/main/client/src/sections/AccessDenied/index.tsx).
+I've created one Access Denied page using Ant Design [you can check here](https://github.com/adarshaacharya/MentorLabs/blob/main/client/src/sections/AccessDenied/index.tsx).

 In App component we pass the required roles for each component: